frankblob/pushtorrent/readme.md

 2. Is it worth it to manually set @variable = nil, when no longer in use - or will Ruby GC do it for me?

 ##Join this project
 All help is welcome.
-I'm glad to share this project with any interested contributors.
-Newbie and seasoned.
+I'm glad to share this project with any interested contributors; newbie, experienced, young and old, english-speaking or english-trying.
 Contribute as you best can.

 Okay, that's it, I guess.